mtavhel-tsch/smart-ips-pilgrimage/input/pagecontent/dictionary.md

-Component 5 in the Digital Adaptation Kit (DAK): SMART Guidelines for Immunizations (link forthcoming) outlines the minimum set of data corresponding to different points of the workflow within the identified business processes.
+This page outlines the minimum set of data corresponding to different points of the workflow within the identified business processes.
 This data set can be used on any software system and lists the data elements relevant for service delivery and executing decision-support logic, as well as for populating indicators and performance metrics.

-See Web Annex A of the DAK for the complete data dictionary in spreadsheet form detailing the input options, validation checks and concept dictionary codes.

 ### IPS.PILGRIMAGE.4.0 Break The Glass Clinical Encounter